trustedci/OSCRP/OSCRP.md

 -   File-store:   The data from the telescope as well as preliminary results are stored on a central data storage system.

-While we've tried to be comprehensive, please don't hesitate to identify your own assets that may not be covered by our examples.

 *Step 3* begins after the Assets have been identified.
 For this example, we select just one of our assets --- Embargoed Data --- and examone its Consequences, Concerns and Avenues of Attack diagram: